 Attack that fort!

-Last night there was a pretty average but quite enjoyable Western on French TV, Fort Yuma (United Artists, 1955).
+Last night there was a pretty average but quite enjoyable Western on French TV, Fort Yuma.
 It stars the late Peter Graves, Peter Aurness (March 18, 1926 – March 14, 2010), Matt Dillon's brother, as it were.
 He was in 18 Westerns between 1961 and 1969 and so made rather a speciality of them in the 60s, like his elder brother.
 He wasn't bad.

 Still, I enjoyed Fort Yuma.
 A 1950s Western I hadn't seen: that's a (disgracefully rare) pleasure for me.

 It got me thinking how popular movies about forts were.
 I guess it was the idea of brave heroes defying impossible odds in wild terrain.
-Westerns were made about Forts Apache (the greatest 'fort' picture of them all, of course), Bowie, Courageous, Defiance (Graves was in that one too), Dobbs, Massacre (though that was just a nickname a trooper gave it), Osage, Ticonderoga, Utah, Vengeance, Worth (more about the town than the fort) and Yuma.
+Westerns were made about Fort Apache (the greatest 'fort' picture of them all, of course), Fort Bowie, Fort Courageous, Fort Defiance (Graves was in that one too), Fort Dobbs, Fort Massacre (though that was just a nickname a trooper gave it), Fort Osage, Fort Ticonderoga, Fort Utah, Fort Vengeance, Fort Worth (more about the town than the fort) and Fort Yuma.
 Only the Valiant was also known as Fort Invincible (and has a proper wooden, Beau Gestey fort).
-Forts appeared in other non-Fort-titled Westerns too, such as Fury at Furnace Creek, The Indian Fighter, Tomahawk or The Savage.
+Forts appeared in many other non-Fort-titled Westerns too, such as Fury at Furnace Creek, The Indian Fighter, Tomahawk or The Savage.

 Of course, forts were usually shown as wooden pallisaded structures and Indians often attacked them.
-If you've ever visisted any real forts in the West you know they weren't like that at all.
-They were more open, adobe- or stone-built military bases.
+If you've ever visisted any real forts in the West you know they later-period Western forts weren't like that at all (though some of the early ones were).
+In the 1870s and 80s, the classic 'Western' era, forts were more open, adobe- or stone-built military bases.
 Fort Apache, NM or Fort Laramie, WY for example, are great places to visit today.
 You get a real sense of what it was like.

 Forts became central to the Beau Geste genre (Saharan Westerns, really) and other types of film.
 Many were filmed at Kanab Movie Fort in Utah.

-This was built in 1954 for The Yellow Tomahawk, a United Artists B-Western with Rory Calhoun, and used for various movies afterwards, such as Duel at Diablo, The Plainsman (the 1966 one) and others, and some Western TV shows.
-During the filming in 1979 of The Apple Dumpling Gang Rides Again, a junk children's Western by Disney whose only merit was having Jack Elam in it, a fire set got out of hand and burned a lot of the fort down, sadly.
+This was built in 1954 for The Yellow Tomahawk, a lowish budget United Artists Western with Rory Calhoun, and used for various movies afterwards, such as Duel at Diablo, The Plainsman (the 1966 one) and others, and some Western TV shows.
+During the filming in 1979 of The Apple Dumpling Gang Rides Again, a junk children's Western by Disney whose only merit was having Jack Elam in it, a fire on the set got out of hand and burned a lot of the fort down, sadly.